Steffo99/greed/README.md

    chown -R greed: /srv/greed
    ```

-3. Create a new file in `/etc/systemd/system` named `bot-royalnet.service` with the following contents:
+3. Create a new file in `/etc/systemd/system` named `bot-greed.service` with the following contents:
    ```ini
    [Unit]
    Name=bot-greed